SCO vs NEP Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for ICC Cricket World Cup League 2 Match

 SCO vs NEP Dream11 Prediction Today (ICC Cricket World Cup League 2)

-Fantasy Suggestion #1: M Cross, C MacLeod, G Munsey, R Kumar Paudel, A Sheikh, M Leask, KC Karan, D Singh Airee, G Main, M Watt and S Lamichhane
+Fantasy Suggestion #1: M Cross, C MacLeod, G Munsey, R Kumar Paudel, S Sharif, S Kami, D Singh Airee, B Ahmed, G Main, M Watt and S Lamichhane.

-Fantasy Suggestion #2: M Cross, C MacLeod, R Berrington, R Kumar Paudel, Asif Sheikh, S Sharif, KC Karan, D Singh Airee, H Tahir, M Watt and S Lamichhane
+Fantasy Suggestion #2: M Cross, R Berrington, G Munsey, R Kumar Paudel, S Sharif, S Kami, D Singh Airee, A Sheikh, H Tahir, M Watt and S Lamichhane